 Capitol View Transitional Care Center is a nursing home in Saint Paul, Minnesota which has a total of 753,116 people.
-Featuring an overall rating of A+, this facility is ranked among the best facilities we looked at.
-Even in a city of 31 nursing homes, this facility would be a great option.
-This also appears to be a very consistent nursing home with consistent scores in each of our categories.
-Additional information about its category grades is available below.
+Featuring an overall rating of A, this facility is ranked among the best facilities we looked at.
+Even in a city of 14 nursing homes, this facility would be a great option.
+This nursing home also received very consistent scores in all four of the major categories.
+Additional information about these categories is available below.

 Capitol View Transitional Care Center

 - Nursing Home

 Updated Apr 1, 2023 by Nick Reese

 Get our free e-book to learn all about your senior care options.

 - Offers Inpatient Rehab